Free LinkedIn Message Template Generator

 Use when the recipient is a founder, operator, or small team leader who probably handles sales directly.

-Recruiting outreach needs to prove fit quickly.
+A LinkedIn recruiter message template has to prove fit quickly.
 Mention the detail that made the candidate relevant, then give enough role context to make a reply worthwhile.

 Networking message template